We, as a nation, are in a state of continual connection to wifi.

 Many businesses owners go to consumer electronics stores and purchase routers meant for a home.
 They become strained once connected to all the devices that pile into even a small office.

 It’s important to remember the number of devices is usually greater than the number of employees.
 Companies “may estimate five or ten people, but each one of those people probably brings a laptop and a cellphone,” says Kupfer.
 “Plus guests and customers put their phones on the wifi.”
-In addition, peripheral devices, like printers and speakers, are increasingly connected to computers via wifi.
+In addition, peripheral devices, like printers and speakers, are increasingly connected to computers via office wifi.

 “The number of people in your office isn’t as important as the amount of equipment,” says Ryan Denehy, founder of Electric, a tech support company modeled for startups and small businesses.